OMAR-AHMED-SAAD/Water-Sort-Puzzle-Search-Based-Solver/README.md

 ### 2. Depth-First Search (DFS)
 - **Optimality**: DFS is **not optimal**, as it explores one path deeply before backtracking, often leading to suboptimal solutions.
-- **Completeness**: DFS is **not complete**, as it may get stuck exploring deep paths and miss shorter solutions.
-However, since repeated states are tracked, it avoids infinite loops.
+- **Completeness**: Although DFS is **not typically complete**, tracking repeated states ensures that DFS does not get stuck in infinite loops.
+Thus, it may be considered **complete** in this case for the Water Sort problem.
 - **Memory Usage**: 2,229 KB
 - **CPU Utilization**: 26.70%
 - **Nodes Expanded**: 76 nodes

 ### 3. Iterative Deepening Search (ID)
 - **Optimality**: ID is **optimal**, combining the memory efficiency of DFS and the solution optimality of BFS.
 - **Completeness**: ID is **complete** and will find a solution if one exists.
-Like DFS and BFS, it tracks repeated states to prevent revisiting them.
+Like DFS and BFS, tracking repeated states ensures that it avoids revisiting the same states.
 - **Memory Usage**: 12,122 KB
 - **CPU Utilization**: 25.33%
 - **Nodes Expanded**: 3,067 nodes